Once upon a time, I made this cake.

-Now, I did NOT take step by step photos when I made the Valentine Cake, which was a deep, dark chocolate cake with a hint of hazelnut, chocolate ganache, strawberry whipped cream, and chocolate covered strawberries as a garnish.
+Now, I did NOT take step by step photos when I made the chocolate cake pictured here, which was a deep, dark chocolate cake with a hint of hazelnut, chocolate ganache, strawberry whipped cream, and chocolate covered strawberries as a garnish.

 It was pretty incredible, if I do say so myself.
 If you all want the recipe, tell me here in the comments, and I will take one for the team and REMAKE that cake.
 And I’ll eat it.
 But then I will blog about it and give you the recipe.

 Team player, y’all.